openshift/hypershift/docs/content/reference/api.md

 <td>
 <em>(Optional)</em>
 <p>DefaultWorkerSecurityGroupID is the ID of a security group created by
 the control plane operator.
-It is used for NodePools that don&rsquo;t specify a security group.</p>
+It is always added to worker machines in addition to any security groups specified in the NodePool.</p>
 </td>
 </tr>
 </tbody>